xenith-studios/ataxia/README.md

 ## About

-Ataxia is a modern MUD/MUSH engine written in Rust and Go.
+Ataxia is a modern MUD/MUSH engine written in [Rust](https://www.rust-lang.org/).
 It utilizes Lua for commands and game logic.
-It uses separate processes for the game engine (written in Rust) and network proxy (written in Go).
+It uses separate processes for the game engine and network proxy.

 PLEASE NOTE THAT CURRENTLY THERE IS VERY LITTLE CODE/FEATURES WRITTEN.